DavidMichaelRoberts/Dedekind_2nd_def/README.md

 or the other!
 From this we can see how very great is the number of steps in thought needed for such a remodeling of a definition.

+Then and/or subsequently Dedekind explored and developed the consequences of this definition; [the manuscript](https://mathstodon.xyz/@estruppi@sciences.re/112195178889922135) refers to the 1893 text, so this version was written after its publication, at least.
+It may well be he was working up a version for publication, but it never panned out—it seems this is unknown.

 Even in the third edition Dedekind makes no edits to his monograph, and only adds another small preface explaining why.
 So this second definition of finite set lay fallow for a couple of decades, as far as the public knew.
 However Dedekind had in fact worked out, as far as his naive set theory framework allowed, the relationship between his second definition of fintie set, and the notion of finiteness that is "of cardinality a natural number".

-The "entirely different definition of the finite and the infinite" is the subject of the 1889 note, which to my knowledge has only appeared at [page 450 on volume 3 of Dedekind's collected works](https://gdz.sub.uni-goettingen.de/id/PPN23569441X?tify=%7B%22pages%22%3A%5B454%5D%2C%22view%22%3A%22info%22%7D), (_Gesammelte Mathematische Werke_) edited by Robert Fricke, Emmy Noether and Øystein Ore, in the original German.
+The "entirely different definition of the finite and the infinite" is the subject of the titular note, which to my knowledge has only appeared at [page 450 on volume 3 of Dedekind's collected works](https://gdz.sub.uni-goettingen.de/id/PPN23569441X?tify=%7B%22pages%22%3A%5B454%5D%2C%22view%22%3A%22info%22%7D), (_Gesammelte Mathematische Werke_) edited by Robert Fricke, Emmy Noether and Øystein Ore, in the original German.

 The note is followed by a short editorial commentary by Noether, and she cites the then-forthcoming note "Sur la deuxième définition des ensembles finis donnée par Dedekind" by Jean Cavaillès, which is [published in Fundamenta Mathematicae vol **19**](https://www.impan.pl/en/publishing-house/journals-and-series/fundamenta-mathematicae/all/19/0/92980/sur-la-deuxieme-des-ensembles-finis-donnee-par-dedekind) that (I believe) fills in a gap in the proof given by Dedekind (I plan to read this paper next; note that Noether and Cavaillès co-edited the Cantor–Dedekind correspondence).
 This paper is included in this repository under the publisher's CC-By license.
 Noether also gives a long-ish quotes from a letter from Dedekind to Weber on the matter.